AnushkaBhatnagar/CustomMarkdown/README.md

 ## Running the Syntax Parser

 The syntax parser takes its input from the output.txt file, which contains the output obtained from the lexer.
-Thus, after running the lexer as described in the steps above, the syntax parser can be run using the following Shell Script:
+If running individually, after running the lexer as described in the steps above, the syntax parser can be run using the following Shell Script:

   ```
-  ./parser
+  ./run_parser.sh
   ```

 The output from the parser gets stored in parser_output.txt